Evenwyne/programming-univbasics-4-introduction/README.md

 ```ruby
 the_beatles = [ "John Lennon", "Paul McCartney", "Ringo Starr", "George Harrison"]
 ```

 You provide a name, an assignment operator and then a list of data, separated by commas, that should go in the `Array`, wrapped in `[]`.
-Each bit of information is often a scalar value, but it could also be another collection, more on that later.
+Each bit of information is often a scalar value, but it could also be another collection (more on that later).

 ## Define Array Element / Member